 » How much is the registration fee?
 Registration fee varies.
 Please visit the registration tab.

 » What does the registration fee cover?
-The registration fee covers Amateur Athletic Union (AAU) membership, secondary insurance, training and basic team uniform and some track meet fees.
+The registration fee covers Amateur Athletic Union (AAU) membership, training, basic team uniform and some track meet fees.

 » Where and when are the track meets?
 Most of the track meets are on Saturdays (some Sundays) in Broward, Miami-Dade and Palm Beach counties.